Home » Blog - All About Pets » Blog Posts - Pet Behaviour, Health & Safety » Dog Walking: How Many Dogs Are Too Many?

 Dog walking bylaw pushback

-But professional dog walkers argue that a dog walking bylaw will restrict their income.
-It will also raise the price of their service.
+On the other side of the conversation are professional dog walkers.
+They argue that a pack walk bylaw will restrict their income and raise the price of their service.
 Others say that this one-size-fits-all approach is unfair to professional dog walkers who know how to handle packs.

 As Checkers Dog Walking owner Julia Knoef told Checkpoint: